appvia/terranetes/docs/terranetes-controller/admin/defaults.md

 This feature is only available from v0.3.15 onwards
 :::

-A defaults policy can also be used to inject secrets into a job.
-A common use case would be for the platform team to provide transparent authentication.
-Lets take the following example.
+The `defaults` policy offers the capability to inject secrets into a job, facilitating transparent authentication for the platform team.
+A typical scenario for this feature involves the following:

-* We have a number of private repositories we want to allow the developers to consume.
+* The organization has a collection of private repositories that are intended for consumption by developers.
-* We don't want the developers to have to deal with authenticating to these modules and thus the feature should be transparent to them.
+* To ensure a seamless experience for developers, the authentication process for these modules should be transparent, eliminating the need for them to handle authentication directly.
-* We have already create a kubernetes secret in the controller namespace containing a ssh_key or personal access token used to source the modules.
+* A Kubernetes secret has been created within the controller namespace, containing either an SSH key or a personal access token, which is utilized for sourcing the modules.
-* We need to setup a policy which injects these secrets into the job so developers don't need to private authentication themselves.
+* It is necessary to configure a policy that injects these secrets into the job, thereby alleviating the need for developers to manage private authentication processes themselves.

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1